diegosrp/diegosrp.github.io/_posts/2025-01-20-terraform-azurerm-caf-enterprise-scale-core-lib-extending-mg.md

 <br>

 ## How to Associate a Policy created by the module with a different Management Group?
-In this example, we will add the policy `"Deny-Subnet-Without-Nsg",` to the management group `mg-example-management`, which was created by the module.
+In this example, we will add the policy `"Deny-Subnet-Without-Nsg"`, to the management group `mg-example-management`, which was created by the module.

 To achieve this, I created the file `archetype_extension_es_management.json` in the `lib/archetype_definitions` folder.
 Inside the file structure, I added the policy name under the `policy_assignments` array, as shown in the example below: